stellar/packages/docs/running-a-full-validator.md

 * add `NODE_IS_VALIDATOR=true` to your configuration file

 You will most likely want to share the public portion of your keypair to other validator operators so that they can add your nodes to their quorum set.
 This is best achieved by publishing a [.well-known/stellar.toml](https://www.stellar.org/.well-known/stellar.toml) on your homedomain, you can also use it to share other aspects of your nodes configuration, such as history archive location, organisation name, etc.

+Storing your node seed securely is essential, if someone else has access to it they can send messages to the network and these will appear to originate from your node.

 #### Quorum Set
 The quorum set is used by stellar-core to define which nodes on the network you trust as well as to configure stellar-core's behaviour during arbitrary node failures.
 More information can be found in the [quorum set](https://www.stellar.org/developers/stellar-core/software/admin.html#crafting-a-quorum-set) section of the main admin guide.